viraltux/Forecast.jl/docs/src/man/quickstart.md

 plot(co2(), legend=:bottomright)
 ```

-The parameters used for STL they're also from the orginal paper, a period of
+The parameters used for STL they're also from the original paper, a period of
 365 days is used (removing leap years extra day), a robust fit is required and
 seasonality post-smoothing is applied.